spawnfest/tabtab/README.md

     -  Ready to support `argparse` one day!
 -   [x] Autodetect shell type
 -   [ ] Automatic integration
-    -  Probably doable via rebar hooks!
+    -  Probably doable via rebar hooks, but that requires this provider to become hookable!
 -   [ ] Type hints
 -   [x] Support for OS-level aliases
     -   Out-of-the-box only in `bash`,